Home Depot Penny Items: How To Get Items For A Penny At Home Depot

 However, you can also find penny items mixed in with Home Depot’s other regularly priced items, since most stores are big and the employees may not find all the items that need to be destroyed.

-The easiest way you can identify penny items is by looking for items without a price tag or those with yellow stickers.
+The easiest way you can identify penny items or have a chance of a penny find is by looking for items without a price tag or those with yellow stickers.
 Sometimes you’ll find these on end caps.
+The best way is to look on different days of the week.

 Yellow tagged items with big price differences usually end up penny priced, as do items that look old and dusty.